CalinRadoni/CalinRadoni/README.md

 - [Scripts](https://github.com/CalinRadoni/Scripts)<br/>*Scripts that I consider useful and worth keeping around*<br/>Shell
 - [ansible-ubuntu-workstation](https://github.com/CalinRadoni/ansible-ubuntu-workstation)<br/>*Roles meant to be used after a basic Ubuntu installation: custom keyboard layouts, vscode and extensions, dconf and common ones*<br/>Python

-I am also working with ESP32, WS2812* LEDs and ESP-IDF, for those the current hardware and software projects are:
+I am also ~~working~~ *playing* with ESP32, WS2812* LEDs and ESP-IDF, for those the current hardware and software projects are:

 - [pax-LampD1](https://github.com/CalinRadoni/pax-LampD1)<br/>*A lamp based on pax-DLED and 2 x 100 WS2812B LED strips*<br/>C++, one star, one fork
 - [pax-Gateway](https://github.com/CalinRadoni/pax-Gateway)<br/>KiCad Layout, one fork